Flutter-Tech/fsc-docs-site/how/work-types.md

 ### Exercise 1

-- Is this matrix of work types correct for your capability.
+- Is this matrix of work types correct for your capability?
 Extend and adjust it as necessary.
 - Think of recent examples of each work type, this will help you understand the reality of how you manage each type.

-## Your Model for each Work Type
+## Your Model for Each Work Type

 Each capability defines it's own inner source engagement and SDLC model based on it's unique circumstances.
 This section contains a series of questions about each work type to validate and explore your model, with suggestions of common solutions.